 After you figure out how many acoustic panels you need for your room, the next three steps are getting some tips on where to install acoustic panels.
 We include the Rotofast anchoring system for free with any order.
 We also have a full set of instructions on how to install acoustic panels and how much do acoustic panels cost.

 Now let’s assume your room don’t meet those three criteria to follow the 40% Rule, because the room has very high ceilings or the floor square footage is much larger.
 If you are looking for the best way to fix acoustics in a gym, a house of worship, an auditorium, or an office lobby, chances are your reverberation and/or echo problem requires a more tailored solution.

 Good news!
 We can help you there too.
 You’ll just need to reach out to us so we can do some calculations and tell you how many acoustic panels you'll need and where to install them.
-You may even need to be considering different acoustics material.
+You may even need to be considering different sound acoustics materials.
 The fastest way will be to give us a call to discuss it (1-800-679-8511).